 Trendlines: Digital ethics

-This report defines digital ethics and highlights the benefits of doing ethics right and the costs of falling short.
-It looks at what companies are doing about digital ethics and how you can start taking action.
+Our previous Trendlines report defined digital ethics and highlighted the benefits of incorporating ethics into the design and adoption of emerging technologies.
+This new report explains the urgency of today’s most critical digital ethics issues, gives you a starting point to align your digital ethics efforts with your company’s goals and values, and shows how you can implement good digital ethics practices within your existing processes.
 It’s the latest in the Avanade Trendlines series on emerging trends that impact the design, innovation and technology choices of large organizations.

 Learn how we can help you take action with your ethics journey, including advice on ethics frameworks and governance models.